 Using email to create a task

-- To find the email address to use to create a task in your space, click on the envelope icon in the top right of your space.
+To find the email address to use to create a task in your space, click on the envelope icon in the top right of your space, in the extensions bar.

 Quick tip - you can also enter the space email address in the BCC section to successfully create the task.
 That can be useful if your team may "reply all" to the task creation email as it will prevent duplicate tasks from being created.

 The image below shows you how you can customize the task from Gmail, but you can do the same from any email client.